dubochet/scala-reflection/README.rst

 recreate the original Scala view of a program from class files.
 This API is the *backend* of the Scala reflection library.
 The *frontend* ties the backend and Java reflection into a user-friendly system to do Scala reflection.

-The Scala reflection library is in development.
-For the time being, no usable version is available.

 Questions can be addressed to Gilles Dubochet <gilles.dubochet@epfl.ch>.